menus12/ML-Learn-2024/README.md

 | pics      | 17.4     | 9.97      | 1.74      | 0.092   | -3.04    | 37.7     |
 | score     | -0.241   | 0.222     | -1.09     | 0.286   | -0.696   | 0.213    |

 As seen in the table above, the intercept is 168, indicating the (expected) value of the dependent variable (completion time) when all independent variables are zero.
-For the Words, Pics, Score variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, and where other variables will be constant.
-For 'score', the estimate is -0.241 which means that for each additional unit increase in 'score', the completion time variable decreases on average by 0.241 units.
+For the `words`, `pics`, `score` variables, these indicate the change in the dependent variable for a one-unit change in each independent variable, and where other variables will be constant.
+For `score`, the estimate is -0.241 which means that for each additional unit increase in `score`, the completion time variable decreases on average by 0.241 units.

 #### Regression points